otmr/otmr/README.md

 > [opensea](https://opensea.io/otmr)

-*interested in a drawing or distorted work that is not currently available or want just a sticker pack ? email otmrowns@gmail.com*
+*interested in a drawing or distorted work that is not currently available or want just a sticker pack?*

+> email otmrowns@gmail.com

 **SOCIAL**